-Students will also be able to clearly demonstrate that they have acquired the following abilities and skills:
+In addition to these overall program goals, students will also be able to demonstrate that they have acquired:

-- Research skills, necessary to study at the graduate level and to write research papers - Ability to plan and execute an extensive research project - High level analytical skills - Ability to use and analyze source materials, including non-literary sources, and to appreciate the context of these sources - Ability to communicate ideas and arguments effectively, in speech or in writing, in an accurate, focused and lucid manner - Ability to critically analyze religious traditions and their teachings, and their role in the public and political life - Ability to form a critical understanding of religion, culture and society in the late antique and Byzantine world - Ability to recognize the potential for alternative interpretations in religious and Peace Studies.
-Religions in Times of Conflict, and related fields (such as political and cultural history, history of ideas, and theology) - Ability to defend their thesis.
+- Research skills, necessary to study at the graduate level and to write research papers - Ability to plan and execute extensive research projects - High level analytical skills - Ability to use and analyze source materials, including non-literary sources, and to appreciate the context of these sources

+- Ability to communicate ideas and arguments effectively, in speech or in writing, in an accurate, focused and lucid manner - Ability to critically analyze religious traditions and their teachings, and their role in the public and political life

-A vital aspect of the learning process will also be the exposure of students to the cultural and religious diversity throughout the history of Rome and Italy, through experiencing various religious practices and sacred spaces during on-site classes.
+A vital aspect of the learning process will also be the exposure of students to the diversity of Rome, Italy and the Mediterranean, through experiencing various religious practices, cultures and sociopolitical and economic systems, both historically and contemporary.

 The Master's degree in Peace Studies is a fifteen-month program.
 It must be completed within three (3) years from the student's first registration date in the Master's Program.
-The program consists of 15 credits of core courses, 15 credits of elective courses, and the thesis (6 credits).
+The program consists of 30 credits of coursework and the thesis (6 credits).

-The tuition fee covers 39 attempted credits.
+The tuition fee covers 36 attempted credits.
 Any additional attempted credits must be paid for, according to the prescribed fee.